 Follow these steps for a successful danceathon: Choose a theme, schedule the school gym, start publicizing early, enlist a lot of volunteers (because 24 hours is a loooooong time), find a DJ or volunteer with a variety of music, line up lots of food and drinks, and schedule breaks.
 Don’t forget to sign up the principal for dance lessons!

 Every July, this quirky online book group creates a week of challenges like “let a coin toss decide your first read,” “read and watch a book to movie adaptation,” and “read a book with green on the cover.”
 There’s nothing parents need to set up—your kids can complete all the challenges and share titles (and video book reports?) on their personal pages.

 We all know how important play is to a child’s development, but who has time, right?
 Take a Chance card and host an imaginative gameathon.
-If you’re not sure how to get started, a 99Pledges dedicated success manager can help you strategize.

 Give kids a problem to solve—like, oh, maybe how to protect sensitive bare feet while walking across a floor strewn with Legos—and let them get to work!
 Share photos of all the inventions on social media and your sponsors might even start investing.